LaunchCodeEducation/data-analysis/src/chapters/classes-and-objects/printing-objects.rst

 If you want a quick peek of what a an object contains, you can use the ``dir()`` function to collect and display the names for all of the items in a given object.
-This inbuilt function has a few quirks.
+This built-in function has a few quirks.
 Let's walkthrough to see how to handle one of them.

 .. admonition:: Try It!